UserOlena/text_editor_progressive_web_applications/README.md

 * Bundled with webpack

-* Create a service worker with workbox that Caches static assets
+* Uses service worker with workbox that Caches static assets

 * The application uses babel in order to use async / await